cs1302uga/cs1302-tutorials/javadoc/javadoc.md

    two different ways: i) an `l` is prefixed in the mode instead of `-` or `d`; and ii) the filename lists an arrow pointing to the link target.

-1. Navigate to the following URL in your web browser, replacing `user` with your Nike
+1. Navigate to the following URL in your web browser, replacing `user` with your Odin
    username:

    ```